Something v. Nothing

 Thus, we find that each interested party needs to personally participate in making this argument, in order for that arguant to find the reasoning satisfactory.

-In conclusion: While this jury finds the reasoning of the Plaintiffs sound, we cannot make a ruling for this Court at-large: each must decide on their own — as a personal and participatory jury of 1.
+In conclusion: Because it is the ultimate counter-factual, Why is there Something rather than Nothing is the 1st question of philosophy.
+While this jury finds the reasoning of the Plaintiffs sound, we cannot make a ruling for this Court at-large: each must decide on their own — as a personal and participatory jury of 1.

 The Judge (with a smile on its face, addressing the Court): At last, this case is closed; and yet still remains open to each!